 This premier horse breeding and training facility is established in northern New Mexico on the banks of the Rio Grande River halfway between Taos and Santa Fe.
-There are over 100 acres of easy bottom land that offers riding trails and rich pastures.
-The facilities include an outdoor and covered arena, a barn with stalls and hay storage, a foaling barn, an apartment, entertainment center, two round pens, corrals and grass pastures of various sizes.
+There are approximately 97 acres of easy bottom land that offer riding trails and rich pastures.
+The property includes a stunning 4 bedroom 5 bath main house, two caretaker homes, an outdoor and covered arena, a barn with stalls and hay storage, a foaling barn, an apartment, round pens, corrals and grass pastures of various sizes.

-The horses of La Estancia Alegre are trained by Roberto Quijandria
+The horses of La Estancia Alegre were trained by Roberto Quijandria

 “We breed first for strength, disposition & gait.